saadshaikh0/MyPortfolio/README.md

 - **Home Page:** The landing page welcomes visitors and provides a brief introduction.
 - **Experience:** This page contains details about my professional experience and work history.
 - **Skills:** Here, you can find a list of skills and technologies I have expertise in.
-- **Projects:** A showcase of my projects with descriptions and links to their respective repositories or live demos.
 - **Contact:** This page includes my contact information and a contact form to get in touch with me.

 ## Project Structure